azabraao/papelei/README.md

+# Budget Proposal Generator

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a real cool project built for AMD Gesso 🚀